 When you learn about the components industry, you can truly get into the weeds about the different types of threads.
-Here is a complete breakdown of the most commonly used types of threads.
+Here is a complete breakdown of the most commonly used thread types.
 While the most common types of threads are straight threads and tapered threads, there are several other types of threads that deserve mention.

 To go in depth with straight threads (also called Parallel Threads), there are several subtypes of this types of thread including the Unified Thread Standard and their Metric Thread variants.